marzeq/marzeq/README.md

 ### Hi there!

-## I am an advanced Python developer, advanced-intermediate in JavaScript & TypeScript and begginer-intermediate in Java.
+## I am a student and a Python, JavaScript & TypeScript and Java developer
+I love backend development and I'd also like to learn some frontend development

 <br>

 ### My goals for the second half of 2021 and for the first half of 2022 are:
 - Contributing more to the open source community
-- Learn the basics of C++ and Dart
+- Learn the basics of C++
-- Learn modern HTML+CSS and React which I'm currently terrible at
+- Learn modern HTML+CSS and React (+ React Native) which I'm currently terrible at

 <br>

-I'm currently working on a big project that involves TypeScript, React, SCSS and Dart
+I'm currently working on a big project that involves TypeScript and React Native

 ---